Readmission

 Summer Sessions

 Applying for readmission is not required to attend UC Berkeley Summer Session as readmission only applies to Fall or Spring semesters.
 You can enroll in UC Berkeley Summer Sessions without readmitting by following the instructions for visiting students.
 However, it's important to note that if you register in Summer Session as a visiting student, you will pay visiting student fees, which are more expensive than continuing student fees.
-You are eligible to be considered "continuing" if you have been readmitted into Fall semester prior to the start of their Summer Session.
+You are eligible to be considered "continuing" if you have been readmitted into Fall semester prior to the start of the Summer Session preceding that Fall.
 Your status as continuing or visiting may also impact financial aid.

 For more information about whether you will be categorized as a visiting or continuing student, contact UC Berkeley Summer Sessions